evorick/soccer_league_chatbot/prd.md

 - **Description**: The chatbot can interpret and respond to questions about league rules by referencing a provided PDF document (e.g., "What size ball is used for U10 games?").
 - **Requirements**:
   - Upload and parse a static PDF containing the league’s rules (e.g., using `PyPDF2` or OpenAI’s document understanding capabilities).
-  - Store extracted text in a format accessible to the AI agent (e.g., vectorized embeddings for semantic search).
+  - Store extracted text in a format accessible to the AI agent.
   - Respond with direct quotes or summaries from the PDF, with context (e.g., "According to Section 2.3 of the rules, U10 games use a size 4 ball.").

 #### 3.1.2 Web Search for Coaching Best Practices
 - **Description**: The chatbot searches the web for recent best practices in coaching youth soccer (e.g., "What are the latest tips for coaching 8-year-olds?").
 - **Requirements**:
-  - Integrate a web search capability (e.g., via a custom implementation using `requests` and `beautifulsoup4` or a third-party API) to fetch current articles, blogs, or studies (within the last 1-2 years).
+  - Integrate a web search capability to fetch current articles, blogs, or studies (within the last 1-2 years).
   - Summarize findings in a concise, actionable format (e.g., "Recent articles suggest focusing on small-sided games to improve engagement for 8-year-olds.").

 #### 3.1.3 Equipment Recommendations